7xeh/SpicyLyricTranslator/README.md

 - Track cache keeps up to **100 tracks** (with expiry pruning).
 - Line translation cache keeps up to **500 entries** with 7-day expiry.
-- Connectivity indicator can report aggregate counts (installed/viewing) and latency.
+- Connectivity indicator shows install/viewer counts and latency at a glance.
-- Tooltip explicitly states: **No personal data collected**.
+- **No personal data is collected** — ever.

 ---